00mjk/isomorfeus-project/isomorfeus-data/docs/data_document.md

 Documents consist of fields of textual data.
 The fields are indexed by default, thus documents can be easily found by querying text in the fields.
-The documents fields must be declared. :id and :key are reserved and must not be used as field names.
+The documents fields must be declared.

 #### New Instantiation
 ```ruby